nrfconnect/sdk-nrf/samples/openthread/cli/README.rst

 * ``logging`` - Enables logging using RTT.
   For additional options, refer to :ref:`RTT logging <ug_logging_backends_rtt>`.
 * ``debug`` - Enables debugging the Thread sample with GDB thread awareness.
+* ``diag_gpio`` - Configures DK's Buttons and LEDs for diagnostic GPIO commands.
+  For more information, see `OpenThread Factory Diagnostics Module Reference`_.
 * ``ci`` - Disables boot banner and shell prompt.
 * ``multiprotocol`` - Enables Bluetooth LE support in this sample.
   Not compatible with the ``tcat`` snippet.